-Nowadays, the Faculty of Mechanical Engineering comprises five divisions:
+Nowadays, the Faculty of Mechanical Engineering comprises seven departments:

 The main headquarters of the Faculty of Mechanical Engineering is located at 54 ul.
 Stasieckiego Street in Radom.